Pi Herculis: Properties

-Possible planetary system
+Radial velocity variations

 Low-amplitude radial velocity variations with a period of 613 days in the bright giant have suggested the possible presence of a substellar companion.
-If this is really due to a low-mass object, such a companion would be as small as 0.027 Solar masses (27 times the mass of Jupiter, probably a brown dwarf) and 3 astronomical units away from the bright primary.
+If this is really due to a low-mass object, such a companion would be as small as 0.027 solar masses (27 times the mass of Jupiter, probably a brown dwarf) and 3 astronomical units away from the bright primary.
 A substellar companion is only one of several hypotheses to explain the star's behaviour.
 Most likely the cause of the variation is weak pulsation of the star's atmosphere.

-With a luminosity more than 1,000 times that of the Sun, an orbit where a planet could be habitable would be located 37 AU away from Pi Herculis—in Solar System terms, halfway between Neptune and Pluto's orbits.
+With a luminosity more than 1,000 times that of the Sun, an orbit where a planet could be habitable would be located 37 AU away from Pi Herculis—in Solar System terms, halfway between Neptune's and Pluto's orbits.
 On the other hand, a putative companion would orbit in a scorching region and would be as hot as a planet would at 0.08 AU around a Sun-like star.
 In any case it's likely that it would soon be swallowed up by the expanding giant.